Santiramoli/ImageViewer/README.md

 Image viewing application developed with JavaFX and SceneBuilder

 ## Usage
-There is a video as an example of the execution (IV.mp4) :arrow_forward:
+There is a video as an example of the execution (IV.mp4:arrow_forward:)

 ## About this project
 The objective of this project is to create a small app to visualize images.
 In my case, I have developed it using **JavaFX**, **Maven** and **git** in the IntelIJ environment.
 The main advantage is that this platform offers a great variety of resources that allow to create more modern and creative designs.